NekoAlosama/fix_audio/README.md

   * Try converting music files to .wav
     * .opus files or video files containing audio in general
     * .mp3 file output is longer than it should
-* FFT alignment algorithm introduces clicks in certian audio
+* FFT alignment algorithm introduces clicks/distortion in certian audio
-  * Example album with introduced clicks: SOPHIE - "PRODUCT" (2025 Reissue)
+  * Main test song: SOPHIE - "JUST LIKE WE NEVER SAID GOODBYE"
   * Likely caused by short-time Fourier transform (STFT)
-    * Clicks loudness affected by window choice and overlapping
+    * Click loudness affected by FFT length and number of FFT overlaps
-  * Likely caused by alignment algorithm
-    * Phase angle may not be preserved between FFTs
+      * Currently using a flat top window with 5 cosine terms and overlap-adding 6n FFTs
+    * Possible substitute: overlap-adding 6n FFTs over the whole song instead of doing STFTs
+      * Issues: requires 3x or more memory for accurate zero-padding; could still cause smearing
+    * Possible substitute: complex wavelet instead of STFT
+      * Issues: no known implementation of the Hilbert transform to create the imaginary component of audio
 * FFT introduces relatively minor transient smearing / pre-echo
   * Mainly affects very short hi-hats and sounds delayed in one channel